Rock Hudson (film)

-A relative unknown, Thomas Ian Griffith, was chosen to portray the actor; he is 6 feet 5 inches tall and Hudson was 6 feet 4 inches.
-He had to spend up to four hours in makeup to portray the older Hudson.

 The movie was reviewed badly by many critics, attracted only 24% of the viewing audience and suffered some advertiser defections because of concern over the depiction of Hudson's homosexuality.
 It placed 29th in the Nielsen ratings for the week ending January 14, 1990.

 Robert Iger claimed that research showed that ABC lost $1 million in advertising due to the broadcast of the film.

 Plot

-The story begins at the conclusion of the Marc Christian trial, former lover of the deceased Rock Hudson, then flashes back to cover Hudson's life and career.
+The story begins at the conclusion of the Marc Christian trial, former lover of the deceased Rock Hudson who is suing the Rock Hudson Estate because Hudson continued having intimacy with him even after finding out he had AIDS.
+The story then flashes back to cover Hudson's life and career.

-Truck driver Roy Fitzgerald walks into talent manager Henry Willson's office, wanting to be a movie star.
+In 1948, Truck driver Roy Fitzgerald walks into talent manager Henry Willson's office, wanting to be a movie star.
 Willson gets the newly named "Rock Hudson" a one-line role in a war film (1948's Fighter Squadron), which takes him 38 times to get right.
 His mother, Kay, is not impressed about his new career.

 On a film set, Hudson meets Tim Murphy and they start a relationship, eventually moving in together.
-Willson is alarmed by this and urges Hudson to meet his new secretary, Phyllis Gates.
+Willson is alarmed by this and urges Hudson to keep it a secret.
+Wilson also introduces Rock to his new secretary, Phyllis Gates.
 The two fall in love, much to Tim's heartbreak.
-Tim moves out, and soon Rock and Phyllis marry.
+Tim breaks up with Rock and he moves out.
+Soon after that Rock and Phyllis marry and move in together.
 While in this new relationship, Rock still visits gay bars.
-Phyllis is shocked and they later divorce and he then fires Willson as his manager.
+Phyllis is shocked and they later divorce and he fires Willson as his manager.

-Hudson's career begins to decline.
+Hudson's career begins to decline in the 60s.
 On the set of the 1966 film Seconds, where he plays a middle-aged man who underwent radical plastic surgery in an attempt to recapture his lost youth, he gets upset to the point where he has a breakdown.
 Director John Frankenheimer has to close the set to comfort a crying Hudson.
+Hudson's mother also dies later on.
 Hudson then meets Marc Christian; they become lovers, but Hudson does not tell him that he has AIDS.
 Hudson attempts a secret treatment in Paris, but has to cut it short to appear on Dynasty in late 1984.

 Later, long time friend Doris Day joins Hudson for a press conference, where the secret and Hudson are outed.
 Hudson dies of AIDS, and Christian sues Hudson's estate for putting him in danger.